Efficient and Near-Optimal Online Portfolio Selection: Proposed algorithm and its connection with Universal Portfolios

 On the other hand, the update in~\OurAlgo{} reduces to solving a {\em convex optimization} problem, and thus can be efficiently implemented; as such, we address the challenge put forward in Section~\ref{sec:intro}.
 This is in stark contrast with~Universal Portfolios where one has to compute a multivariate integral in each round.
 In fact, the update in Universal Portfolios can be seen as minimizing a certain convex functional on the space of {\em probability measures supported on}~$\Delta_d$, which is way more challenging, from an algorithmic standpoint, than convex optimization on~$\Delta_d$.
 In Section~\ref{sec:VB-FTRL-vs-Cover} we discuss this point in more detail, and shed light on the connection between~\OurAlgo{} and Universal Portfolios.

-Finally, putting~$\mu = 0$ in~\eqref{def:VB-FTRL} we recover Follow-The-Leader regularized with a logarithmic barrier (LB-FTRL), the algorithm conjectured to have an~$O(d \log(T))$ regret in~\cite{van2020open}.
-As we have already observed in Section~\ref{sec:related-work}, the recent refutation of this conjecture in~\cite{zimmert2022pushing} indicates that time-dependent regularization is {\em instrumental} in achieving regret of the right order with an~FTRL-type strategy.
-The regret analysis of~\OurAlgo{} in Section~\ref{sec:volumetric-proof} demonstrates this on a technical level.
+\paragraph{\odima{Why the volumetric barrier?}} Putting~$\mu = 0$ in~\eqref{def:VB-FTRL} we recover the {\em logarithmic barrier} regularized follow-the-leader, the algorithm conjectured to have an~$O(d \log(T))$ regret in~\cite{van2020open}.
+As we have already observed in Section~\ref{sec:related-work}, the recent refutation of this conjecture in~\cite{zimmert2022pushing} indicates that \odima{one has to employ some {\em time-dependent} regularization} to attain the optimal regret with an~FTRL-type strategy. \odima{One may ask, then, why the volumetric barrier is suitable for the task at hand.
+While a full and rigorous answer to this question can hardly be summarized in one paragraph---after all, our whole paper is, essentially, our best attempt at providing it---let us give some preliminary intuition.